The Canon SX100 was a prevalent model in the long-zoom sweepstakes a year ago since it included a 10x zoom lens in a surprisingly tiny body.

 • five levels of brightness adjustment

 |• SD, SDHC, MMC, MMplus, HC MMCplus compatible

 • Optional AC adapter ACK800

-The Canon SX110 IS is able to cram an optically stabilized 10x zoom lens into a very tiny body, yet its image quality still competes extremely well with that of full-sized long-zoom cameras.
-This is made possible by the optical image stabilization technology that is built into the lens.
+The Canon SX110 IS can camera an optically stabilized 10x zoom lens into a tiny body.
+Yet, its image quality still competes for exceptionally well t of full-sized long-zoom cameras.
+This is made possible by the optical image stabilization technology built into the lens.

-In high ISO photography, it loses a little ground to Canon’s own SX10 IS, which employs a more powerful version of Canon’s DIGIC processor; but, the Canon SX110 IS’s more compact body is much simpler to bring along on vacations and trips because of its smaller size.
+High ISO photography loses some ground to Canon’s SX10 IS, which employs a more powerful version of Canon’s DIGIC proc.
+Still, because of its smaller size, the Canon SX110 IS’s more compact body is much simpler to bring along on vacations and trips.
 Its 9-megapixel sensor may sound little at a time when several consumer models are rocking 14- and 15-megapixel processors, but believe us when we say that the Canon SX110 IS captures more than enough detail for any size print you are likely to wish to make.